How to Calculate Residuals in Regression Analysis

 ŷ = b0 + b1x

-where ŷ is the predicted value of the response variable, b0 is the y-intercept, b1 is the regression coefficient, and x is the value of the predictor variable.
+In this standard equation, ŷ (pronounced ‘y-hat’) signifies the predicted value of the response variable.
+The term b₀ is the y-intercept, and the term b₁ is the regression coefficient (or slope), which quantifies the expected change in y for every one-unit change in x.
+The variable x is the specific value of the predictor variable used for prediction.

 height = 32.783 + 0.2001*(weight)